KillianVendewinkele/Projet_Python/README.md

             This function returns "The selected user doesn't exist" if the id_user doesn't exist in the json file, else it returns informations on the selected users after updating the password.

+        -> login(id_user : str, password : str) :

+            This function check if the user exist in the json file.
+It takes two parameters :

+                -> id_user (string) : the selected user id to compare with the user id in the json file.
+                -> password (string) : the selected password to compare with the password of the user in the json file.

+            This function returns "You can enter" if the user id and the password exist in the json file, else it returns "Wrong username or password".

         -> add_user_to_db(file_json : str, id : str , password : str) :

             This function add a user in a json file.
 It takes three parameters :